History of Trinidad and Tobago: Agricultural development and indentured labour

 The sugarcane plantations which dominated the economy of Trinidad and Tobago in the 19th century gradually gave ground to the cultivation of cacao.
 Trinidad and Tobago chocolate became a high-priced, much sought-after commodity.
 The Colonial government opened land to settlers interested in establishing cacao estates.
 French Creoles (white Trinidadian elites descended from the original French settlers) were being marginalised economically by large English business concerns who were buying up sugar plantations, and this gave them a fresh avenue of economic development.

 Venezuelan farmers with experience in cacao cultivation were also encouraged to settle in Trinidad and Tobago, where they provided much of the early labour in these estates.
-Many of the former cocoa-producing areas of Trinidad retain a distinctly Spanish flavour and many of the descendants of the Cocoa panyols (from 'espagnol') remain in these areas including Trinidad and Tobago's most famous cricketer, Brian Lara.
+Many of the former cocoa-producing areas of Trinidad retain a distinctly Spanish flavour and many of the descendants of the Cocoa panyols (from 'espagnol') remain in these areas including Trinidad.

 In 1844, the British Government allowed the immigration of 2,500 Indian workers as indentured servants, from Calcutta and Madras.
 According to Williams, this was an effort to provide "an adequate and dependable supply of labour."
 One third of the cost of passage, including return, was to borne as a public expense.
 Additional funds were provided for the Office of Protector of Immigrants, medical and police services.
 Wages were set at $2.40 per month for males, and $1.45 per month for females.
 In 1899, the working day was fixed at 9 hours.
 They could buy a plot of land in exchange for return passage.
 Between 1838 and 1917, 145,000 Indians immigrated to Trinidad.
 There were also workers brought from China at about the same time:

 In Trinidad there were, about twenty years ago [i.e. ca.-1886], 4,000 or 5,000 Chinese, but they have decreased to probably about 2,000 or 3,000, [2,200 in 1900].
-They used to work in sugar plantations, but are now principally shopkeepers, as well as general merchants, miners and railway builders, etc.Many Indian immigrants who had completed their indentureship also established cocoa estates, most notable of them being Haji Gokool Meah, a Kashmiri-born immigrant who went on to the become one of the wealthiest men in Trinidad and Tobago.
+They used to work in sugar plantations, but are now principally shopkeepers, as well as general merchants, miners and railway builders, etc.Many Indian immigrants who had completed their indentureship also established cocoa estates, most notable of them being Haji Gokool Meah, a Kashmiri-born immigrant who went on to become one of the wealthiest men in Trinidad and Tobago.
 The Indian community has steadily prospered and grown until now it makes up about 35% of the population of the nation (the largest ethnic group by about 1%).

 The arrival of witches' broom and black pod diseases in the 1930s, coupled with the Great Depression, destroyed the cacao industry in Trinidad and Tobago.
 Although prices for Trinidad and Tobago cocoa beans remains high on the world markets, cocoa is no more than a marginal crop.

 Relations between the Indian immigrants, and both the British, and the black population were generally strained, and occasionally erupted into violence such as the 1884 Hosay massacre.